 We strongly suggest not to include more than 500 courses in a single learning plan, the proper functioning of the learning plan page is not granted above this threshold.

 After creating a learning plan, you then need to enroll users in it.
 When you enroll users in a learning plan, you automatically enroll them in all of the courses composing the learning plan.
 To do so, select the icon in the Assigned Users column of a learning plan's row (in the list of learning plans on the management page).
 In the pop-up box, you can flag individual users, groups, branches, or roles.
 Press Confirm to complete the process.

 When you are selecting branches of users of your organization chart to enroll in a learning plan, please note that in order to make it easier and faster to select branches, you will see a text input field to type in branch names rather than a list of branches to select if you have more than 1,000 branches in your platform.

-Enrolling a user to a learning plan bypasses the following course settings in the Advanced Properties of the course (Catalog Options tab): Subscription is available during the following period (Course Subscription section) and Pending Admin Approval (Enrollment Policy section).
+Enrolling a user to a learning plan bypasses the following course settings in the Advanced Properties of the course (Catalog Options tab): Self-enrollments are available during a specific time period (Course Self-Enrollment section) and Pending Admin Approval (Course Enrollment Policy section).
 These two settings will not be applicable to users enrolled in a learning plan.